manav8651/todo-app/Readme.md

 ## Screenshots

-Below are screenshots showcasing the different pages and functionalities of the Library Management System:
+Below are screenshots showcasing the different pages and functionalities of the Todo App:

 1. All Todos:
     ![All Todos](screenshots/index.png)